hypo69/hypo/docs/gemini/set 0/en/consultant/src/webdriver/_examples/_example_executor_2.md

 	:platform: Windows, Unix
 	:synopsis:
     This module provides example usage of the ExecuteLocator class for various web testing scenarios.
-It demonstrates creating an ExecuteLocator instance and executing different tasks using it.
+It demonStartes creating an ExecuteLocator instance and executing different tasks using it.
 """
 import logging